-Android includes a "Holo" theme family as a set of defined styles for application developers to use if they want to match the Holo theme look and feel as defined by the Android SDK [Resources, 28].
-Device implementations MUST NOT alter any of the Holo theme attributes exposed to applications [Resources, 29].
+Android includes a "Holo" theme family as a set of defined styles for application developers to use if they want to match the Holo theme look and feel as defined by the Android SDK [Resources, 33].
+Device implementations MUST NOT alter any of the Holo theme attributes exposed to applications [Resources, 34].

 Android includes a "Material" theme family as a set of defined styles for application developers to use if they want to match the design theme's look and feel across the wide variety of different Android device types.
-Device implementations MUST support the "Material" theme family and MUST NOT alter any of the Material theme attributes or their assets exposed to applications [Resources, 30].
+Device implementations MUST support the "Material" theme family and MUST NOT alter any of the Material theme attributes or their assets exposed to applications [Resources, 35].

 Android also includes a "Device Default" theme family as a set of defined styles for application developers to use if they want to match the look and feel of the device theme as defined by the device implementer.
-Device implementations MAY modify the Device Default theme attributes exposed to applications [Resources, 29].
+Device implementations MAY modify the Device Default theme attributes exposed to applications [Resources, 34].

-Android supports a new variant theme with translucent system bars, which allows application developers to fill the area behind the status and navigation bar with their app content.
+Android supports a variant theme with translucent system bars, which allows application developers to fill the area behind the status and navigation bar with their app content.
 To enable a consistent developer experience in this configuration, it is important the status bar icon style is maintained across different device implementations.
-Therefore, Android device implementations MUST use white for system status icons (such as signal strength and battery level) and notifications issued by the system, unless the icon is indicating a problematic status [Resources, 29].
+Therefore, Android device implementations MUST use white for system status icons (such as signal strength and battery level) and notifications issued by the system, unless the icon is indicating a problematic status or an app requests a light status bar using the SYSTEM_UI_FLAG_LIGHT_STATUS_BAR flag.
+When an app requests a light status bar, Android device implementations MUST change the color of the system status icons to black [Resources, 34].